 This is crucial because it determines whether the experience is enjoyable or not.
 The following are necessary (but not sufficient) characteristics you need to have:

-- Enthusiasm for the research question (and not just the reseach topic)
+- Enthusiasm for the research question (and not just the research topic)

 - Genuine desire to have research published